 If you’re staying overnight in Puerto Princesa, you can book discounted rooms in Puerto Princesa here.

-Disclaimer: Thanks to Travelicious Tours Palawan for the complimentary tour!
+Disclaimer: My tour was provided for free by Travelicious Tours Palawan.
 As always, thoughts and opinions are my own.

 Has this post on island hopping in Honda Bay been helpful to you?
 Let us know in the comments below!